DEFRA/defra-ai-sdlc/defra-ai-sdlc-team/Team Kanban.md

 ## To Do

+- [ ] Find Hub-and-spoke team to use AI ways of working
 - [ ] For Tim: can we use AI tools to help analyse the IPAFFS code?
-- [ ] Test the CDP Python Template
-- [ ] Add Miro workflow diagram into the playbook
-- [ ] (Steve) to setup calls with Jenny Taylor (service assessments) and Richard Baines re: governance
 - [ ] (Todd) Finish Deck for final playback - To be scheduled for the 27th.
 - [ ] (Todd) EE Blogin for Playbook

 ## Doing

+- [ ] Add Miro workflow diagram into the playbook
+- [ ] Test the CDP Python Template
 - [ ] (All) Kick off Agentic workflow Ideation - Large codebase IPAFFS, SRABPI
 - [ ] (All) Find possible next project
 - [ ] (Steve) to talk to Charlie re: AI tools and Playwrite on the tech Radar
 	- licensing costs
 	- LLM tools / credits

+## Done

+**Complete**
+- [x] (Steve) to setup calls with Jenny Taylor (service assessments) and Richard Baines re: governance
-- [ ] (Steve) Identify next team to onboard with AI-driven workflows
+- [x] (Steve) Identify next team to onboard with AI-driven workflows
 	- Grants team?
 	- Future RPS

-## Done

-**Complete**
 - [x] (Todd) Create final report with recommendations per SOW
 - [x] (Ben) Review CDP Python template
 - [x] (Adam) Retro: Adding additional .cursorrules for dev levels, e.g. Junior learning prompts - Learn with AI section in the playbook (Adam)